nepalanurag/Pharmacy-Management-System-Using-Java/README.md

 # Pharmacy-Management-System-Using-Java
-An interactive JAVA application that makes Pharmacy Inventory and Management fub
+An interactive JAVA application that makes Pharmacy Inventory and Management fun